puppetlabs/puppetlabs-peadm/documentation/install.md

 ## Requirements

-Puppets must not be installed on any of the target PE cluster hosts prior to beginning installation.
+Puppet must not be installed on any of the target PE cluster hosts before beginning installation.

 ## Usage